AlexJReid/blog/content/posts/dynamodb-complex-queries-4/index.md

 ![Table partition](table.png)

-Under the `S` item, an existing GSI is overloaded. `GSIPK` is set to a single partition called `LEADERS` and `GSISK` is set to the the number of comments with rating `5`.
+To support the leaderboard (`AP11`), under the `S` item, an existing GSI is overloaded. `GSIPK` is set to a single partition called `LEADERS` and `GSISK` is set to the the number of comments with rating `5`.
 The leader board emerges when we view the GSI.
+If this product does not have any `5`-rated comments, the item will not be created.

 ![GSI](gsi.png)

 We have stored the number of `5`-rated comments in the sort key, so order will be maintained.
-When we query this GSI for `AP10`, we will do set `ScanIndexForward` to `false` to get the highest numbers first.
+When we query this GSI for `AP11`, we will set `ScanIndexForward` to `false` to get the highest numbers first.
 The `LEADERS` item will only appear in this GSI.

 ## Queries